Black Lives Matter: It’s Time To Take Action

 Contact a New Jersey Accident Attorney

 If you have been harmed by the negligence of a driver as a pedestrian, it is important to know what your rights are.
-It is also important to speak with a New Jersey accident attorney at Ferrara Law who knows how to fight for the compensation that you deserve.
+It is also important to speak with a New Jersey accident attorney at Ferrara & Gable who knows how to fight for the compensation that you deserve.